solana-foundation/developer-content/docs/terminology.md

 ## basis point

 A hundredth of one percent, or %0.01.
-Solana uses basis points to set royalties on NFTs.
+Sometimes pronounced as 'bip'.
+Solana uses basis points to set royalties on [NFTs](#nft).

 ## block